Anaesthetics

 The department has pioneered and developed special expertise in dealing with patients with abnormal airways due to facial deformity, techniques to lower blood pressure and reduce bleeding during delicate surgery, and the use of ultrasound for the placement of regional local anaesthetics for the upper limb.

 QVH is a specialist centre for hand trauma and elective surgery on the hand and upper limb.
-A large proportion of this surgery is carried out under regional anaesthesia alone, avoiding the need for general anaesthetic, or in addition to sedation or general anaesthesia, providing excellent post-operative pain relief for these procedures.
+A large proportion of this surgery is carried out under regional anaesthesia alone, avoiding the need for general anaesthetic, providing excellent post-operative pain relief for these procedures.

 Consultant Anaesthetist